fs-aug24-error-402/react_phone-catalog/README.md

 ## Installation
 1. Clone this repo
 2. Run ```npm i```
-3. In folder `.husky` you should create a file `pre-commit` with text: `npx lint-staged`

-##### Third step adds action which runs Linter and Prettier before each commit.
-In case of unfixable error it stops commit.

 ## Usage
 - To start the project run `npm start`